World Heritage in Wales

 The Blaenavon Industrial Landscape in South Wales is the best preserved industrial landscape in the UK, Wales was heavily involved in the industrial revolution, as our resources were used to power and build Great Britain’s transition to machine led manufacturing processes.
 Our Coal mines and Iron production sites were spread out across much of Wales and there is no better example than this world heritage site which features quarries, a railway, workers homes and the mines themselves.
 Visit the Big Pit National Coal Museum in Blaenavon or the Blaenavon Ironworks and have a great day out for all the family.

 Pontcysyllte Aqueduct and Canal

 This is the most recently designated World Heritage Site in Wales.
 It is situated in North East Wales.
 Following the industrial revolution, advancements in technology led to canals becoming one of the quickest ways to transport machinery and raw materials.
 Constructed by civil engineers Thomas Telford and William Jessop, Pontcysyllte Aqueduct and Canal is a fantastic example of innovation at the time and it remains the tallest aqueduct in the UK.

-Forest Fawr, in the Brecon Bacons has also been classified as a UNESCO Geopark since 2005.
-The Park is an acient landscape which is now being preserved in a sustainble way and is safegaured to ensure tourism in the area does no effect the natural landscape and rich industrail history.
+Forest Fawr, in the Brecon Beacons has also been classified as a UNESCO Geopark since 2005.
+The Park is an ancient landscape which is now being preserved in a sustainable way and is safeguarded to ensure tourism in the area does no effect the natural landscape and rich industrial history.
 Covering an area of some 763 kms² and containing some of the most outstanding scenery in southern Britain the area has 31 Sites of Special Scientific Interest and 166 Sites of Interest for Nature Conservation.

 If you would like to test how much you know about our Wales and Welsh traditions why not have a go at our Welsh Culture & Heritage Quiz.